 Any opinions expressed below are mine alone.
 I have fact-checked to the best of my ability and cited sources where relevant.
 This is not a complete history.
 I acknowledge that some of the events recounted here will be hot topics, and I invite anyone who experienced them firsthand to tell me more.
 This is currently the most complete chronology that exists, and I would be happy to collaborate with others.

 1872: First social fraternity, Chi Phi, is founded at Lehigh.
 More founding dates.

 1928: Max McConn, the first Dean of Students at Lehigh University, publishes his book College or Kindergarten?
 I view his as the first meaningful critique of Greek Life at Lehigh.
 Sadly, the book is out of print, though it is quoted extensively in studies of the time period, especially of “elite” private schools.

-Fall 1971: Lehigh enrolls women (though there was one accidentally admitted in 1937 due to confusion over her name being Jean).
+Fall 1971: Lehigh enrolls women (though one was accidentally admitted in 1937 due to confusion over her name being Jean).

 1974: “Three homosexual members of Theta Chi fraternity voluntarily moved out of the fraternity in line with alumni recommendation.”

 Tau Delta Phi voluntarily closes, remaining members merge with Zeta Psi.

 November 1975: First campus sorority is founded: Alpha Phi.

 July 1978: Animal House movie is released, loosely depicting a Dartmouth fraternity.
 Mainstream treatment of Greek Life, to the present day, is largely based on this movie.